keepthrifty/keepthrifty.github.io/_posts/2016-03-14-soda-for-retirement.md

 _What is one recurring expense that you could really live without?_

-[Tweet me][tweet-me], comment below, or email me at chris (at) keepthrifty.com - I'd love to hear from you and cheer you on!
+[Tweet me][tweet-me], comment below, or email me at chris@keepthrifty.com - I'd love to hear from you and cheer you on!

 [coffee-lb-to-tablespoons]: http://leverheadcoffee.com/faq-about-coffee?id=86
 [four-percent-rule]: http://www.budgetsaresexy.com/2016/02/magical-number-needed-to-retire/